This Article's Contents

 The Petty God is universal in being always and everywhere attractive to, even compulsively desired by and moved toward by, the vast majority of humans and of human social patterns formal and informal.

-though I am sure a minority (the “narrow way” of Jesus?), who do in particular activities or areas of thought effectively reject the Petty God — who yet behave much more in honor and even in imitation of the Good God.
-Hallelujah!
-And I think this includes conscious atheists, agnostics, non-deistic religionists, etc. They do.
+Though I am sure they are a minority (the “narrow way” of Jesus?), many do in particular activities or areas of thought effectively reject the Petty God.
+They behave much more in honor and even in imitation of the Good God.
+Excellent!
+And I think this includes many conscious atheists, agnostics, non-deistic religionists, etc. They do.
 As Jesus said, “by their fruit you will know.”
 Alas they all, as do all of us, unfortunately find themselves serving the Petty God often enough.

 The Petty God is very concerned about details – of any kind.